 Our goal includes two approaches.
 With our engagement, we want to help reduce CO2 emissions that are generated by customers when they use our products (called Scope 3 emissions).
 In addition, we want to help customers avoid CO2 emissions by using our products and technologies (called Scope 4 emissions).
 Through our brands and technologies, we make products that are used and applied in ways that directly linked to the use of energy, such as detergents, shower gels, or hotmelt adhesives.
-We want to enable the efficient use of energy with innovations that cut energy consumption and the related CO2 footprint.
-On top of this, we strive to encourage responsible-minded behavior while using our products through targeted communication.
+We want to contribute to improving the efficient use of energy with innovations that cut energy consumption and the related CO2 footprint.
+On top of this, we use targeted communications activities to encourage responsible-minded behavior when end consumers use our products.

 The initiative “Be smarter.
-Save water.” from Beauty Care is one example.
-Launched in 2016, this initiative involves our Schauma, Fa and Theramed brands, and it aims to raise consumer awareness about the responsible use of water as an important resource.
+Save water.” by Henkel Consumer Brands is one example.
+Launched in 2016, this initiative aims to raise consumer awareness about the responsible use of water as an important resource.
 Using less hot water also results in less CO2 emissions.
 The initiative includes information provided on the product packaging and a related website.
 Through the website, consumers are able to calculate their personal daily water footprint and see the benefits of shorter shower times, for example.
-Studies show the positive results that can be achieved by raising consumer awareness: if consumers of our products reduced their shower time by an average of 15 percent, it would be possible to save more than 190,000 metric tons of CO2 emissions each year.
+Studies show the positive results that can be achieved by raising consumer awareness: if consumers of our products reduced their shower time by an average of 15 percent, it would be possible to save more than 135,000 metric tons of CO2 emissions each year.

 In relation to the leverage points we have identified along our value chain, we have set a target of saving 100 million metric tons of CO2 together with our customers, consumers and suppliers over the ten-year period from 2016 to 2025.
-We have developed a CO2-saving portfolio for this purpose.
+We have developed a CO2-savings portfolio 1 for this purpose.
 The evaluation of the contributions in this portfolio is based on a company-wide, standardized process that sets out the criteria for the selection of the products and the calculation of CO2 emissions.
-We have summarized some examples of our products and technologies in the following six groups.
-With regard to the products sold between 2016 and 2020, we enabled our customers and consumers to reduce CO2 emissions by more than 55 million metric tons.
-In the future, we plan to evaluate additional applications and further expand the portfolio of products that contribute to CO2 savings in the application phase.
+In the following, we have summarized some examples of our products and technologies in six groups.
+These products all contribute to energy and material efficiency.
+With regard to the products sold between 2016 and 2022, we enabled our customers and consumers to reduce CO2 emissions by more than 78 million metric tons.
+In the future, we want to evaluate additional applications and further expand the portfolio of products that contribute to CO2 savings in the use phase.